 Table of Contents

 The restless nature of our planet is perhaps most strikingly evidenced by the profound relationship between its grandest topographical features—mountain ranges—and the sudden, violent shaking of earthquakes.
 Far from being mere static backdrops, active mountain belts are dynamic expressions of the immense tectonic forces constantly reshaping the Earth's crust.
 The spatial correlation is unmistakable: the vast majority of the world's major earthquakes occur along the same convergent and transform plate boundaries responsible for building its highest peaks.
 Understanding this relationship is not just an academic exercise; it is a critical component of seismic hazard assessment, risk mitigation, and safer urban planning in some of the most densely populated and rapidly developing regions on Earth.
-This article examines the deep-seated mechanisms that link the genesis and evolution of mountain ranges to the distribution, frequency, and magnitude of seismic events across the globe.

 The Engine of Orogeny: Plate Tectonics and Fault Systems